edm00se/awesome-board-games/readme.md

 ### [Everdell](https://boardgamegeek.com/boardgame/199792/everdell)

 > Within the charming valley of Everdell, beneath the boughs of towering trees, among meandering streams and mossy hollows, a civilization of forest critters is thriving and expanding.
-From Everfrost to Bellsong, many a year have come and gone, but the time has come for new territories to be settled and new cities established.
+From Everfrost to Bellsong, many a year has come and gone, but the time has come for new territories to be settled and new cities established.
 You will be the leader of a group of critters intent on just such a task.
-There are buildings to construct, lively characters to meet, events to host—you have a busy year ahead of yourself.
+There are buildings to construct, lively characters to meet, and events to host—you have a busy year ahead of yourself.
 Will the sun shine brightest on your city before the winter moon rises?
 >
 > Everdell is a game of dynamic tableau building and worker placement.
 >